LatitudeAdjustment/foody/README.md

 ## Geo Calculations

-The calculations for distance and bearing were obtainied usin the following resources:
+The calculations for distance and bearing were obtainied using the following resources:

 [Movable Type Scripts](http://www.movable-type.co.uk/scripts/latlong.html)